 Before jumping onto the potty training bandwagon, here are a few questions to ask yourself to determine if you and your child are ready to train.

-A child who naturally has shown interest will likely potty train more quickly than one who has not.
+A child who naturally shows interest in potty training will likely potty train more quickly than one who has not.
 And if you ignore a child showing interest in potty training, it seems possible to miss their peak training time.

 At first, successful potty training is just as much about the parent as the child.
 Are you mentally ready for the journey?
 The younger the child is, the more the parent needs to be attentive to their needs.
 Even if they do potty train, they may not be able to hold their bladder or bowels as long as someone a year older, so their success often depends on parental support.